Barista Smart TS F85/0-101

-The graphic below shows how much capsule coffee machines cost to run in comparison with other models.
+This graphic shows how much capsule coffee machines cost to run in comparison with other models.

 There is a healthy market in third-party compatible pods for Nespresso Original pod machines.
 Compatible pods don't work with all machines, but most of the basic range should be fine.

-Nespresso introduced a new subscription service in 2017, probably as a fightback against the increased popularity of compatible capsules.
+Nespresso introduced its subscription service back in 2017, probably as a fightback against the increased popularity of compatible capsules.
 The idea is that you sign up to monthly capsule payments, and in return you get a specific Nespresso machine for £1.
-Currently there are two plans available.
-One for those with a machine already, and one for those without.
+Currently there are two plans available, one for those with a machine already, and one for those without.

 There are five annual coffee plans to choose from – they start at £17 a month and rise to £50 a month.
 There are also five plans with a coffee machine included for just £1.
 These start at £20 with the Vertuo Next included. £25 a month gets you the Pixie or Vertuo Plus.
 One of the priciest packages will see you spending £55 a month in exchange for the Creatistia Plus, which retails for around £440.